eProsima/Micro-CDR/QUALITY.md

 ### ABI Stability Policy [1.v]

-Any ABI break in **eProsima Micro CDR** will be done between minor versions and it should be clearly stated on the release notes.
+Any ABI break in **eProsima Micro CDR** will be done between minor versions and it should be clearly stated in the release notes.

 ## Change Control Process [2]